-The MAMA Bangladesh program is called Aponjon, which means ‘the close/dear one’ in Bangla.
-After a year of pilot testing, Aponjon was launched nationally in December 2012 by Bangladeshi social enterprise, Dnet, in partnership with the Government of Bangladesh Ministry of Health and Family Welfare.
-To support this work, Dnet also brokered partnerships with six outreach organizations, five mobile network operators, and three corporate partners.
-Since launching, it has grown to serve more than 500,000 mothers and families and trained over 3,000 community agents and brand promoters who raise awareness of the service and assist subscribers in signing up.
+The MAMA Bangladesh program is called Aponjon (meaning ‘the close/dear one’ in Bangla).
+After a year of pilot testing, Aponjon was launched nationally in December 2012 by Bangladeshi social enterprise, Dnet, in partnership with the Government of Bangladesh MOHFW.
+Dnet also brokered partnerships with six outreach organizations, every mobile network operator in the country, and three large corporate partners.
+In the 2+ years since launch, it has grown to have reached more than 1.2 million mothers and families and trained more than 3,000 community agents and brand promoters who assist subscribers to sign up for the service.

-Dnet also created a unique service specifically for husbands and other household members to reinforce messages provided to the mother and encourage family involvement in healthy decision making around pregnancy, birth and infant care.
-This service adds one additional message per week, increasing the total from two to three.
-Dnet also offers a counseling line to subscribers which serves as a way to directly communicate with a doctor about specific health problems.
+Dnet also created a unique service specifically for husbands and other household members, which reinforces messages provided to the mother and encourages family involvement in healthy decision making around pregnancy, birth and infant care.
+This service adds one additional message per week, increasing the total from two to three messages weekly.
+In addition, Dnet offers a counseling line to subscribers which serves as a direct channel to communicate with a doctor about health problems.

 MAMA Bangladesh relies on multiple revenue streams, including donor funding, corporate partnerships, mobile operator discounts and user fees.
-The Aponjon service, which costs two taka (approximately 2.5 US cents) per message, aims to provide the messages free to at least 20 percent of the poorest subscribers and is exploring the development of higher-end apps for upper-income audiences that could help cross-subsidize the basic service for the poorest mothers in Bangladesh.
+The Aponjon service, which costs two taka (a few US cents) per message, aims to provide the messages free to at least 20 percent of the poorest subscribers.
+MAMA Bangladesh is also exploring the development of higher-end apps for upper-income audiences that would help cross-subsidize the basic service for the poorest mothers in Bangladesh.

 MAMA Bangladesh is implemented by Dnet, a social enterprise.
 Dnet has secured a number of critical partnerships that span government agencies, telecommunications operators, outreach partners, and the private sector.